-6. Selection of Lead Worker Representative/ Deputy LWR/ Assistant LWR
+6. Selection of Lead Worker Representative(s)

-The school staff are entitled to select staff members for the LWR, Deputy LWR and Assistant LWR positions as appropriate.
-The LWR/ Deputy LWR/ Assistant LWR represents all staff in the workplace regardless of role and must be aware of specific issues that may arise in respect of different staff cohorts.
-In this regard, if a teacher is selected for the role of LWR, then the Deputy LWR/ Assistant LWR should be selected from the non-teaching staff where feasible and vice versa.
+The school staff are entitled to select staff members for the LWR position(s).
+The LWR(s) represent all staff in the workplace regardless of role and must be aware of specific issues that may arise in respect of different staff cohorts.
+In this regard, where a school has two LWRs, the roles should be spread between teaching and non-teaching staff where feasible e.g. where there is a significant number of non-teaching staff in the school and one or more expressions of interest are received from that cohort (this will be discussed further between the parties).